Seán Mac Eoin: IRA leader

 Mac Eoin wrote the following letter to his friend (and classmate at Moyne Latin School) Father Jim Sheridan, a combatant in the Old IRA and a 'flying column' member, who had been ordained and sent to Milwaukee to study theology:

 According to Oliver St. John Gogarty, Charles Bewley wrote Mac Eoin's death-sentence speech.
 Michael Collins organised a rescue attempt.
-Six IRA Volunteers, led by Paddy O'Daly and Emmet Dalton, captured a British armoured car and, wearing British Army uniforms, gained access to Mountjoy Prison.
-However, Mac Eoin was not in the part of the jail they believed, and after some shooting, the party retreated.
+Six IRA members, led by Paddy Daly and Emmet Dalton, captured an armoured car and, wearing British Army uniforms, gained access to Mountjoy Prison.
+However, Mac Eoin was not in the part of the jail they believed, and after a gunfight broke out, the party retreated.

 Within days, Mac Eoin was elected to Dáil Éireann at the 1921 general election, as a TD for Longford–Westmeath.

 He was eventually released from prison — along with all other members of the Dáil, after Collins threatened to break off treaty negotiations with the British government unless he were freed.
 It was rumoured that Sean Mac Eoin was to be the best man at Collins' wedding.

 Treaty and the Civil War

 In the debate on the Anglo-Irish Treaty, Mac Eoin seconded Arthur Griffith's motion that it should be accepted.

 Mac Eoin joined the National Army and was appointed GOC Western Command in June 1922.
 During the Civil War he pacified the west of Ireland for the new Free State, marching overland to Castlebar and linking up with a seaborne expedition that landed at Westport, County Mayo.
+He was one of a number of Free State generals whom IRA deputy commander Ernie O'Malley ordered to be shot on sight for ill-treating prisoners.

-His military career soared thereafter: he was appointed GOC Curragh Training Camp in August 1925, Quartermaster General in March 1927, and Chief of Staff in February 1929.
+Mac Eoin was later appointed to head the Curragh training camp in August 1925, quartermaster general in March 1927 and chief of staff in February 1929.

 Political career

-He resigned from the Army in 1929, and was elected at a by-election to Dáil Éireann for the Leitrim–Sligo constituency, representing Cumann na nGaedheal.
+He resigned from the Army in 1929 and was elected at a by-election to Dáil Éireann for the Leitrim–Sligo constituency, representing Cumann na nGaedheal.
 At the 1932 general election, he returned to the constituency of Longford–Westmeath, and—with the merging of Cumann na nGaedheal into Fine Gael—continued to serve the Longford area as TD in either Longford–Westmeath (1932–37, 1948–65) or Athlone–Longford (1937–48) until he was defeated at the 1965 general election.

 During a long political career he served as Minister for Justice (February 1948 – March 1951) and Minister for Defence (March–June 1951) in the First Inter-Party Government, and again as Minister for Defence (June 1954 – March 1957) in the Second Inter-Party Government.

-He unsuccessfully stood twice as candidate for the office of President of Ireland, against Seán T. O'Kelly in 1945, and Éamon de Valera in 1959.
+He unsuccessfully stood twice as candidate for the office of President of Ireland, against Seán T. O'Kelly in 1945 and Éamon de Valera in 1959.